ga-wdi-lessons/rails-features-U-partials/readme.md

 ### Remove `only:`

-Now that I have all 7 actions listed for resources I no longer need to say `only:`
+Now that we have all 7 actions listed for resources, we no longer need to say `only:`

 ```rb
 Rails.application.routes.draw do